poa00/Stikked/README.md

 #### Upgrade instructions

-Copy your htdocs/application/stikked.php config file away.
+Copy your htdocs/application/stiqued.php config file away.
 Upload the new version.
 Copy it back.

 ### Version 0.8.6:

 * New translations: Portuguese, Norwegian, Turkish, French
 * New theme: Snowkat
 * YOURLS support (http://yourls.org/)
-* There is now a stikked.php.dist.
+* There is now a stiqued.php.dist.
 You may copy that to config.php and have your own settings
 * The API has more possibilities, see API doc
 * Captcha must be entered only once, no more for further pastes
 * Bugfixes and improvements

 #### Upgrade instructions

-Copy your htdocs/application/stikked.php config file away.
+Copy your htdocs/application/stiqued.php config file away.
 Upload the new version.
 Copy it back.

 ### Version 0.8.5:

 * Themes!
-Configure a different theme in config/stikked.php - or create your own
+Configure a different theme in config/stiqued.php - or create your own
 * Multilanguage support.
-Configure a different language in config/stikked.php
+Configure a different language in config/stiqued.php
 * Diff view for paste replies!
 View differences between the original paste and its reply
  * see it in action: http://paste.scratchbook.ch/view/de81a093/diff
 * Possibility to set default expiration time